XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does Revolut offer any promotions or referral programs?

-Revolut often runs referral programs and time-limited promotions that reward both existing and new users for referrals.
-The specifics and availability of these promotions may change, so it’s best to check the app or official website for current offers.
+Revolut frequently runs referral and promotional campaigns, where users may earn rewards for inviting friends or meeting certain criteria.
+The details and availability of these promotions vary over time, so it is advisable to check the official app or website for the latest offers.

 Is Revolut regulated in CA?